 Because of the answer to the how do free mobile games make money question, studies show that mobile games are the most successful category of apps when it comes to revenue generation.

-This are the top grossing apps in US as of July 2021.
+These are the top grossing apps in the US as of July 2021.
 You can see that 6 out of 10 apps are mobile games.
 However, this does not mean that nongaming apps aren’t excellent revenue generators.
 According to SensorTower, in the first quarter of 2017 for USA, these were the top nongaming apps with the highest revenue: